Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Upscale Cocktails in a Restored Armory

-This is a super cool little place with very creative cocktails.
-If you want to start your night in an historic building with cocktails that are as beautiful as they are tasty, then definitely pay a visit to Artillery!
-Walkable .5 mile
+A super cool place with very creative cocktails.
+If you want to start your night in a historic building with cocktails that are as beautiful as they are tasty, pay a visit to Artillery.
+The architecture of the building along is gorgeous.
+Very picture-worthy from the outside.

 Artillery/307 Bull St./912-200-4045